-First-Party Data: What It Is, Its Benefits and to How to Maximize It
+First-Party Data: What It Means, Its Benefits and How to Maximize It

 First-party data is simply your own company’s online or offline data.
 That is, it’s information your company collects directly as customers browse your website (online); or, from physical, brick-and-mortar establishments (offline), information tracked via purchases made in-store with credit or debit cards, or utilizing a store’s rewards programs, customer opt-ins, CRMs, subscriptions and so much more.
 Unfortunately, cash and other offline transactions are not trackable for data collection that is necessary for retargeting programs.

 One benefit of first-party data is that it naturally comes with a high degree of intent.
 Customers have already engaged with your brand by visiting on- or offline.

 Example: While you’re unlikely to gather in-store customers’ contact information without their having purchased with a credit or debit card; there are still ways to gather this information (offline) via store reward programs, surveys, or in-store promotions or coupons.

 For website visitors, let’s say a customer browsed a few pages and, more than likely, moved on to another site without taking the desired action (e.g., making a purchase).
 This generally happens at the beginning of the buying process, when a consumer is researching brands and comparison shopping.